martgil/webext-docs/downloads.rst

 .. api-section-annotation-hack::

 Download a URL.
 If the URL uses the HTTP[S] protocol, then the request will include all cookies currently set for its hostname.
 If both :code:`filename` and :code:`saveAs` are specified, then the Save As dialog will be displayed, pre-populated with the specified :code:`filename`.
-If the download started successfully, :code:`callback` will be called with the new <a href='#type-DownloadItem'>DownloadItem</a>'s :code:`downloadId`.
-If there was an error starting the download, then :code:`callback` will be called with :code:`downloadId=undefined` and <a href='extension.html#property-lastError'>chrome.extension.lastError</a> will contain a descriptive string.
+If the download started successfully, :code:`callback` will be called with the new `DownloadItem <#type-DownloadItem>`__'s :code:`downloadId`.
+If there was an error starting the download, then :code:`callback` will be called with :code:`downloadId=undefined` and `chrome.extension.lastError <extension.html#property-lastError>`__ will contain a descriptive string.
 The error strings are not guaranteed to remain backwards compatible between releases.
 You must not parse it.

 .. api-header::
    :label: Parameters